nodeshift/nodeshift/README.md

                            cluster.
 At the moment only Minikube is supported.
                                                                                  [boolean]
+            --configLocation         change the default location of the config    [string] --username               username to pass into the openshift rest client for logging in                                   [string]
+            --password               password to pass into the openshift rest client for logging in                                   [string]
+            --apiServer              server address to pass into the openshift rest client for logging in                               [string]
+            --insecure               flag to pass into the openshift rest client for logging in with a self signed cert.
+Only used with apiServer login                             [boolean]
-            --configLocation         change the default location of the config    [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
+            --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --web-app                flag to automatically set the appropriate docker image